samir650/Pneumonia-Detection/README.md

 ## Contributors and Acknowledgments
 This project was inspired by medical imaging research and Kaggle datasets.
 Contributions from deep learning enthusiasts and healthcare professionals helped refine the model.

----
-For further improvements, consider experimenting with different CNN architectures, hyperparameter tuning, and additional preprocessing techniques.